jonlpersson/ed-latimore/site/_posts/2022-07-18-a-personal-blog-teaches-you-how-to-build-an-email-list.md

 A person has to actively sign up for your mailing list.
 This means they have decided to think so highly of you and your content that they’re allowing you into their (most likely) already crowded inbox.

-To give you an analogy, this is like someone trusting you so much that they give you the keys to their house.&nbsp;
+To give you an analogy, this is like someone trusting you so much that they give you the keys to their house.

 Above all others, the first rule of building an email list is to never abuse this sacred relationship.
 If people sign up to your email list for information, always give them information.
 Even if you sell to them, do it after giving them the day's information.